ibm-cloud-docs/FileStorage/disaster-recovery.md

 {:important}

 1. Go back to **Storage** > **{{site.data.keyword.filestorage_short}}**.
-2. Click the replica of the LUN in the list to view its **Details** page.
+2. Click the replica of the volume in the list to view its **Details** page.
 3. On the **Details** page, scroll down and select an existing snapshot, then click **Actions** > **Duplicate**.
 4. Make any necessary updates to the capacity (to increase size) or IOPs for the new volume.
 5. Update the snapshot space for the new volume if needed.